awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 1. \(Optional\) If you want to run pods on AWS Fargate in your cluster, then you must [Create a Fargate pod execution role](fargate-getting-started.md#fargate-sg-pod-execution-role) and [Create a Fargate profile for your cluster](fargate-getting-started.md#fargate-gs-create-profile)\.

-1. Follow the procedures in [Launching self\-managed Amazon Linux nodesLaunching self\-managed Bottlerocket nodes](launch-workers.md) to add Linux nodes to your cluster to support your workloads\.
+1. Follow the procedures in [Launching self\-managed Amazon Linux nodes](launch-workers.md) to add Linux nodes to your cluster to support your workloads\.

 1. \(Optional\) After you add Linux nodes to your cluster, follow the procedures in [Windows support](windows-support.md) to add Windows support to your cluster and to add Windows nodes\.
 All Amazon EKS clusters must contain at least one Linux node, even if you only want to run Windows workloads in your cluster\.